Thinking about putting your home up for sale? It's a good time to learn about the different types of listing agreements.

 The best choice for you will depend on your situation.
-It will also vary, depending on your ability to tackle some of the home selling duties and your overall real estate market will be a factor as well.
+It will also vary, depending on your ability to tackle some or all of the home-selling duties.
+The state of the real estate market will be a factor as well.

 Exclusive Agency Listing

 An exclusive agency listing is like an open listing.
 The major difference is that the broker will represent you.
 As the owner, you will still reserve the right to sell the property yourself and not pay a commission.

 The broker is free to cooperate with another brokerage, which means that the second brokerage could bring in a buyer.
 Typically, the buyer's broker is paid a listing commission that is split with the seller's broker, which means that you would pay both fees.